Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Differentially Pumped Sealing Geometry

-In a differentially pumped sealing geometry the main vacuum chamber is isolated from the atmosphere by a secondary evacuated channel which is separately pumped.
+In a differentially pumped sealing geometry, the main vacuum chamber is isolated from the atmosphere by a secondary evacuated channel which is separately pumped.
 Since permeation is proportional to the pressure differential, even a rough vacuum in the pump channel can reduce the permeation by several orders of magnitude.
 The drawback to this sort of scheme is that it requires an auxiliary channel for each vacuum flange and a pump to evacuate these channels.
-However for ports that require quick access such as sputter target ports differential pump schemes do provide a solution that can provide the required vacuum performance.
+However, for ports that require quick access such as sputter target ports differential pump schemes do provide a solution that can provide the required vacuum performance.

 The other solution is to replace the elastomeric seals with metal sealed flanges.
-The early metal sealed flanges were composed entirely of aluminum and had a ConFlat â style knife edge which could seal an aluminum gasket.
-Typically the knife edges of these flanges are coated with titanium nitride to strengthen the knife edge.
+The early metal sealed flanges were composed entirely of aluminum and had a ConFlat style knife edge which could seal an aluminum gasket.
+Typically, the knife edges of these flanges are coated with titanium nitride to strengthen the knife edge.
 These flanges were subject to three important limitations.
 First the knife edge, since it is composed of aluminum, is readily damaged because of the softness of the underlying aluminum.
 Second, overheating the flanges during weld up or while heat cycling, anneals the aluminum, making the knife edge more subject to failure.
 The third issue is more subtle.
 Because most vacuum components are stainless steel a typical aluminum flange will serve as a mount for a stainless component.
 These types of joints do not tolerate temperature cycling well because the differential thermal expansion between the aluminum and stainless steel will loosen the knife edge seal to the gasket and cause the seal to leak.
 The standard solution for this type of problem has been to provide a temperature differential during system bakeout between the two materials so that the thermal expansions are matched.

-A creative solution to this problem has been developed by Atlas Technologies [5] and involves the construction of a bi-metal flange.
-This flange consists of a stainless steel surface which contains a ConFlat â knife edge bonded to an aluminum nipple used for weld up and is illustrated in Figure 3.
+A creative solution to this problem was developed by Atlas Technologies and involves the construction of a bi-metal flange.
+This flange consists of a stainless-steel surface which contains a ConFlat knife edge bonded to an aluminum nipple used for weld up.

 Bimetal Flange Detail